helpwave/services/README.md

 The microservices are tied together using [dapr](https://dapr.io/).
 Most services provide a grpc API, as defined by the protobufs in `/proto`.

 We provide one unified entrypoint for clients in form of the API-gateway [APISIX](https://apisix.apache.org/).
-It exposes a [grpc-web](https://github.com/grpc/grpc-web) api for http-only clients (i.e. web), but falls back to a grpc proxy for those clients that support it (i.e. mobile).
+It exposes a [grpc-web](https://github.com/grpc/grpc-web) api for http-only clients (i.e., web), but falls back to a grpc proxy for those clients that support it (i.e., mobile).

 #### How do I talk to a service?